Amsterdam – Gouda – Bruges by Bike and Boat

 - GPS tracks are available (upon request)

 *The road book (1 per cabin) includes the detailed itinerary.
-Although the tour is guided, if you wish to cycle any of the days on your own, you may purchase a set of bike maps (must be ordered at time of booking).
-The bike maps are road maps which provide an overview of the entire area and not just the daily cycling route.
+Although the tour is guided, if you wish to cycle any of the days on your own, you may request the GPS tracks to assist you with navigation.

 Maps are for information purposes only and reflect typical routes between overnight locations.
 They may not reflect your actual route.